zj27/fibwebservice/doc/func_spec.md

 ### User Authentication
 * In the production, the service may only serve for certain users.
 It should provide user authentication to block unauthorized request.

-### Multiple OS support
-* Currently the service only support Linux platform because of the implantation of configuration files.
-To expand our market, the program should support more OS like windows.